30 of the Best Things To Do in Tokyo For an Unforgettable Experience in 2025

 Øyvind Holmstad, CC BY-SA 4.0, via Wikimedia Commons

-Coming with kids, or still a kid at heart yourself?
-A visit to the Tokyo Disney Resort will surely delight you, and you can choose between the classic Tokyo Disneyland or Tokyo DisneySea, which is slightly more geared towards older kids and adults(you can buy alcoholic drinks there as well).
-If you can’t choose, simply go to both parks, but in that case do make sure to set aside two full days as you will easily spend a full day in either park.
-You are never too old to have fun at this legendary theme park.
+Bringing kids along, or still a kid at heart yourself?
+A visit to the Tokyo Disney Resort is guaranteed to delight!
+Choose between the classic Tokyo Disneyland or the more adult-friendly Tokyo DisneySea, where you can even enjoy alcoholic drinks.
+Can’t decide?
+Visit both parks!
+Just be sure to set aside two full days, as you’ll easily spend an entire day exploring each one.
+Remember, you’re never too old to have fun at this legendary theme park.

 Nearest station: Maihama Station